chrsoo/cloud-config-operator/README.md

 Operator will monitor and synchronize with one or more Kubernetes applications in a number of `environments`.

-An environment is the configuration given by a `profile` and `label`.

-For each environment, Spring Cloud Operator will
+An __environment__ is the Cloud Config configuration given by a `profile` and `label`.
+For each environment in `environments`, Spring Cloud Operator will

-* Retrieve the `appList`list of applications for the `appName` application
+* Retrieve the `appList` list of applications in the `appName` applicaiton configuration; and
-* For each application apply the `specFile` Kubernetes specification
+* For each application on in the apply the `specFile` Kubernetes specification

-Cloud Config example:
+CloudConfig CRD example:

 ```yaml
 apiVersion: k8.jabberwocky.se/v1alpha1